Increased intracranial pressure in adults treatment. Intracranial pressure - symptoms and treatment

 • blood - up to 8%;

-• cerebrospinal fluid - up to 7%.
+• spinal cerebrospinal fluid - up to 7%.

-Causes of violation of the pressure norm
+Causes of blood pressure abnormalities

 Increased intracranial pressure